grandelli/docker-tensorflow-tfx-airflow-stack/README.md

 ## Future Improvements
 * Analyze the adoption of Jupyter Hub to remove the local constraint of Jupyter Notebook
 * Update the guide as soon as there will be a new Docker-Compose release fully compliant to Docker's native GPU support
-* Run a single TensorFlow Serving container supporting multiple trained models, not to hardcode the trained model name in the Docker-Compose config file

 ## Authors